 - Eligible Accounts.
 Any account that purports to require two or more signatures on any item drawn against the account is not eligible for Online Financial Services.
 If an account is established and added to the Online Banking Financial Services, you acknowledge that such provision is solely for your personal or internal control purposes.
 The provision(s) shall not be binding on us, unless we have entered into a separate agreement (other than the signature card or depository authority documentation).

 e.
 Password.
 Your password will give you access to your Tri-County Bank accounts via Internet Banking.
 The Tri-County Bank is entitled to act on any instructions it receives using your password.
 For security purposes, it is recommended that you memorize your password and not write it down.
 We also recommend that you change your password regularly to try and avoid misappropriation by a third party.
 Your password can be changed at our Internet Banking site.
 Your password must be a minimum of eight (8) characters and a maximum of seventeen (17) characters which must consist of at least two (2) alpha characters and two (2) numeric characters.
 The letters are case sensitive.
-You will be required to change your password every six months, but are encouraged to change it more often to enhance security.
+You will be required to change your password every 180 days, but are encouraged to change it more often to enhance security.
 Inputting an incorrect password three times will lock you out of the system for five minutes.
 An additional three incorrect password attempts will disable you completely and require us to reset your password.
 The "Forgot Your Password" option will assign you a random password, but must be used before the six incorrect password attempts are input.
 You are responsible for keeping your password and account data confidential.
 When you give someone your password, you are authorizing that person to use Internet Banking and the Online Financial Services.
 You are responsible for all transactions performed using your password, even if you did not intend or authorize them.
 In addition, fraudulent transactions initiated using your password will be charged against your account(s).